Amir Ahmad Nasr

 Amir Ahmad Nasr (Khartoum, 1986) is a Sudanese blogger and digital media and marketing consultant.
 He is the writer of an English-language blog, The Sudanese Thinker.

 Early life and education

 Born in Khartoum, Nasr was raised in Qatar and Malaysia.
-Raised by parents who were not particularly pious Muslims, he began his education at Islamic schools in Qatar and Kuala Lumpur, where the focus was on memorizing the Koran.
-He learned “that Jews drink the blood of children and conspire against Islam” and was taught “prayers calling for the destruction of the Jews.”
-He also learned English.
-Nasr became more and more devout as a result of his teachers' influence, but later, as a teenager in Kuala Lumpur, he encountered young liberal-minded Muslims online and in person and began to question his faith.
+Raised by parents who were not particularly pious Muslims, he began his education at Islamic schools in Qatar and Kuala Lumpur.
+Nasr became more and more devout, but later, as a teenager in Kuala Lumpur, he encountered young liberal-minded Muslims online and in person and began to question his faith.
 He started his own blog, on which he recorded his shifting religious views.

-He is currently pursuing a master’s in philosophy and researching the effect of new media on Islamic thought today.

 Career

 Nasr began writing his blog in 2006 because he felt that not enough Sudanese citizens were speaking out about Darfur.
 His blog helped encourage other people in Sudan to start English-language blogs.
 It also became a significance source of information for foreign journalists and audiences.

 Originally, Nasr's blog was anonymous, but in 2011, during the Arab Spring, he revealed his identity.
 Since then he has become an author, activist, social entrepreneur, and human-rights advocate.